How does an approved writer get addresses from Slack via Abby the Bot?

 How do I get voter addresses from you for a specific campaign you’re not doing?

-Do you plan to stockpile pre-written postcards in preparation for the upcoming elections?
+Can I stockpile pre-written postcards in preparation for the upcoming elections?

 Abby just gave me addresses for a deadline 3 days from now.
 Can you give me a campaign with more time to write?

-Did you see that ____________ won their primary last night?!
+Did you see that _______ won their primary last night?!
 Wow!!
 Will we be writing postcards for them?

 In the meantime, feel free to give campaigns a gentle nudge if you think they may not have heard about us.

 Look at this article about ____.
 Will we be writing for them?
-OR I really like ____ and want to know if we can write for them?
+Or, I really like ____ and want to know if we can write for them?

 Postcards to Voters does not comment on our future campaign lineup in order to afford our supported candidates a competitive advantage over their opponents for as long as possible.